graphopedia-xyz/graphopedia/box-plot/index.md

 ### Highest density region (HDR) boxplot
 <img src="hdr-box-plot.svg" alt="HDR box plot" class="f-right-half" /> The HDR box plot is a combination of a box plot with a density plot that shows the zones of highest density that fall anywhere in the distribution.
 The HDR boxplot is able to display multi-modality if it appears in the data. [^hyndman]

+### Raincloud chart
+A raincloud chart combines the box plot with a density distribution chart and a jittered strip plot. [^allen]

 ## Alternatives
 Charts that show distributions are all potential alternatives to a box plot.
 With few data series, using a histogram or a density plot may be possible, otherwise, to compare multiple data series, the violin plot or the beeswarm plot are better.